ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Recovery using healthy monitor(s)
 ---------------------------------

-If there is any survivors, we can always `replace`_ the corrupted one with a new one.
-And after booting up, the new joiner will sync up with a healthy peer, and once it is fully sync'ed, it will be able to serve the clients.
+If there are any survivors, we can always :ref:`replace <adding-and-removing-monitors>` the corrupted one with a new one.
+After booting up, the new joiner will sync up with a healthy peer, and once it is fully sync'ed, it will be able to serve the clients.

 Recovery using OSDs